luismiguelcasadodiaz/42Barcelona_ciber_onion_docker/README.md

 Python package python depends on C libraries.
-No all Docker python images have tools to build Numpy python library
+No all-Docker python images have tools to build Numpy python library

 Alpine based images do not have.
-You must install missing building tools wiht APK add Slim tagged images neither do have. you must install them using apt-get.
+You must install missing building tools with APK add Slim tagged images neither do have. you must install them using apt-get.

-This is the reason why the Docker file for the Data Python Dash service Installs aditional packages that are removed after Numpy Instalation.
+This is the reason why the Docker file for the Data Python Dash service Installs additional packages that are removed after Numpy installation.

-Addicionally, Dash app.run_service has a host parameter dafaulted to 127.0.0.1.
+Additionally, Dash app.run_service has a host parameter defaulted to 127.0.0.1.
 That default configuration did not worked for me.
 > app.run_server(debug=True, port=1234)

 I changed it to